Creamy Whipped Ricotta with Honey

 Serving Suggestions

-This is a perfect vessel for dipping carby items like pita chips or toast.
-I also love layering it on a plate as a base and topping it with marinated peppers, roasted beets, or grilled fruit.
-Alternatively, make my blistered tomato pasta and spoon a big dollop of it on top!
+This is a perfect vessel for dipping carb-y items like pita chips, toast, or fluffy focaccia.
+I also love layering it on a plate as a base and topping it with marinated peppers, roasted beets with herby yogurt, or fruit compote.
+Alternatively, make my blistered tomatoes and spoon a big dollop of it on top!

 Make it a Dip